-So for the first topic at Mitten Dad, I thought a good topic to get rolling with might be, what exactly makes up the cost of gas here in the U.S?
+So for the first topic at Mitten Dad, I thought a good topic to get rolling with might be, what exactly makes up the price of gas here in the U.S?
 As Kiplinger points out, the current rise in gas prices cannot be blamed on anyone person, company or government.

 However, some large factors go into the current price of a gallon of gas.
 The first is crude oil.